- Doxycycline is a prescription antibiotic that is effective against acne.

 Takeaway

-Doxycycline is an antibiotic with anti-inflammatory properties that is prescribed as a first-line treatment for acne.
-It is effective in treating moderate to severe inflammatory acne.
-Doxycycline is usually taken once or twice daily for three to four months and it can take several weeks to see improvements.
+Doxycycline is a very effective antibiotic with anti-inflammatory properties that is prescribed as a first-line treatment for moderate to severe inflammatory acne.
+It is also prescribed for mild forms of acne when conventional treatments are ineffective.

 Sources

 - Cunha BA, Sibley CM, Ristuccia AM.
 Doxycycline.
 Therapeutic Drug Monitoring.
-1982 ;4(2):115-135.
-DOI:10.1097/00007691-198206000-00001
+1982 ;4(2):115-135. doi:10.1097/00007691-198206000-00001

 - Klein NC, Cunha BA.
 Tetracyclines.
 The Medical Clinics of North America.
-1995 Jul;79(4):789-801.
-DOI:10.1016/s0025-7125(16)30039-6
+1995 Jul;79(4):789-801. doi:10.1016/s0025-7125(16)30039-6

 - Dréno, B., Pécastaings, S., Corvec, S., Veraldi, S., Khammari, A. and Roques, C. (2018), Cutibacterium acnes (Propionibacterium acnes) and acne vulgaris: a brief look at the latest updates.
 J Eur Acad Dermatol Venereol, 32: 5-14. doi:10.1111/jdv.15043